 - Tell them how you admire what they do.

 - Explain how you will continue to support them (prayer, letters, volunteering)

-You can get a free PDF sample letter writing template to use with your kids when you sign up for my blog newsletter.
+Download your free PDF sample letter writing template to use with your kids when you sign up for my blog newsletter.

 Get the complete set of Letter Writing Templates PLUS a video class!

-Looking for more Veterans Day Activities and Resources?
+More Veterans Day Activities and Resources

 Check out my guest post all about Veterans Day Activities & Resources on the Chalk Pastel blog where I share various activities we’ve enjoyed to observe this special day for our veterans.